Welcome to the sixth step in our free self-paced course to help you set up your own personal or professional educator blog!

-- Automatically enter public domain when created because they are not copyrightable.
+- Automatically enter the public domain when created because they are not copyrightable.

 - Their copyright has expired.

-- Their creator has assigned their work to public domain.
+- Their creator has assigned their work to the public domain.

 Public domain images are free and available for unrestricted use.

-Public domain images and free to use images may not have a strict legal requirement of attribution, depending on the jurisdiction of content reuse, and depending on the terms and conditions of use of content from the website, but attribution is recommended to give correct provenance.
-This means within or at the end your blog post you must attribute the image, include their copyright information and you should link the photo back to it’s original photo page.
+Public domain images and free to use images may not have a strict legal requirement of attribution, depending on the jurisdiction of content reuse, and depending on the terms and conditions of use of content from the website, but attribution is recommended to give correct provenance for most of these sites.

 Back to Top